South America’s last frontier

 For wildlife, the Guianas are unrivalled.
 This little-known corner of the Amazon basin has rainforests that are brimming with jaguars, giant otters, tapirs, giant armadillos, and over 800 bird species.
 An impressive canopy walkway, 30 metres above the forest floor gives the perfect vantage point for bird watching and jaguar spotting.

-But to get up really close to the animals of Guiana we visited Karanambu, a 125-acre (50 hectare) ranch in the Rupununi savannah and the home of Diane McTurk, world-renowned for her work rehabilitating orphaned giant otters.
+But to get up really close to the animals of Guiana we visited Karanambu, a 125-acre (50 hectare) ranch in the Rupununi savannah and was the home of Diane McTurk, world-renowned for her work rehabilitating orphaned giant otters.
 Karanambu has drawn many visitors of note in decades past, including Gerald Durrell and Richard Attenborough.

 Diane is elegant, sprightly and extremely hospitable, evoking a more graceful and glamorous era, with her charming clipped vowels.
 As she towel-dried the noisy and boisterous otter cubs after their afternoon dip, she talked to them as one would to a mischievous child.
 "You naughty bug, come now, my love," she cooed, "You know you’re not supposed to chew me."